Multi-Label Classification of Thoracic Diseases using Dense Convolutional Network on Chest Radiographs

-Figure \ref{fig:heatmap} shows the visualization of our learning using GRADCAM.
-We generate heatmap for 2 classes with the highest performing AUC measures and one with lowest AUC measure.
-As we can observe, activation map generates a heatmap depicting the region that was 'looked' upon by the model while predicting the disease in condition of Mass and Pneumothorax.
-Since the prediction of Cardiomegaly is very low, there is no heatmap on the x-ray as the model did not find any region to make any correct decision.
+Interpreting deep learning models is a challenging task due to their complex architecture.
+Class Activation Maps (CAMs) \cite{kwasniewska2017deep} have emerged as a popular method for generating visual explanations of model predictions, particularly for convolutional neural networks (CNNs).
+CAMs provide insights into where the model focuses when making a classification, aiding in model interpretation.

-\subsection{Uncertainty Estimation}
+In our study, we utilized GRADCAM, a technique based on CAMs, to generate heatmaps for highlighting important regions in X-ray images during prediction.
+While GRADCAM does not provide detailed explanations for the model's reasoning, it can be valuable for expert validation, allowing experts to assess whether the model is attending to relevant regions in the image for making associated predictions.

-Computation of confidence interval of our measurement helps to understand how the measurement is affected by sampling.
-This essentially is an uncertainty estimation where we quantify how sure we are of our prediction from the training dataset which is just a sample of the real world data.
-We evaluated confidence interval of AUC score in this experiment and obtained the results as shown in Table 5.
+Figure \ref{fig:heatmap} presents the visualization of pathology prediction using GRADCAM.
+We generated heatmaps for two classes with the highest-performing AUC measures and one class with the lowest AUC measure.
+The activation map generates a heatmap that highlights the region of interest identified by the model when making predictions for Mass and Pneumothorax.
+The heatmap indicates the areas where the model is focusing its attention, providing insights into the features it considers important for the classification task.
+On the other hand, since the prediction for Cardiomegaly was very low, no heatmap is produced on the X-ray image, suggesting that the model did not identify any specific region as crucial for making a correct decision.

-Our confidence intervals are narrower for almost all classes.
-Predictions that have a narrow interval means we are pretty confident of the result and regardless of the sampling, our result would always give the similar result.
+\subsection{Uncertainty estimation}